MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-expansion.md

 1. Select **Run** at the bottom of the page to start a binary classification task (a method of machine learning) which analyzes the dataset.

-## View an expanded segment output
+## View the similar segment

-After processing the expanded segment, you'll find the new segment listed on the **Segments** page.
+After processing the similar segment, you'll find the new segment listed on the **Segments** page.

 > [!div class="mx-imgBorder"]
 > ![Expanded segment](media/expanded-segment.png "Expanded segment")

 Select **View** in the action bar to open the segment detail.
 This view contains information about the result distribution across [similarity scores](#about-similarity-scores).
 You'll also find the similarity score values in the **Segment members preview**.

-## Use the output of an expanded segment
+## Use the output of an similar segment

-You can [work with the output of an expanded segment](pm-segments.md) similar to other segments.
+You can [work with the output of a similar segment](pm-segments.md) as you do with other segments.
 For example, export the segment or build a measure.

-## Refresh and edit an expanded segment
+## Refresh and edit a similar segment

-To refresh an expanded segment, select it on the **Segments** page and select **Refresh** in the action bar.
+To refresh a similar segment, select it on the **Segments** page and select **Refresh** in the action bar.

-Editing an expanded segment results in a new run to process your data.
-The previously created expanded segment gets replaced with the new expanded segment.
+Editing a similar segment results in a new run to process your data.
+The previously created segment gets updated with refreshed data based on any changes to the criteria of the similar segment.
-To edit an expanded segment. select it on the **Segments** page and select **Edit** in the action bar.
+To edit a similar segment, select it on the **Segments** page and select **Edit** in the action bar.
 Apply your changes and select **Run** to start the processing.

-## Delete an expanded segment
+## Delete a similar segment

 Select the segment on the **Segments** page and select **Delete** in the action bar.
 Then, confirm your deletion.

 ## About similarity scores

-The binary classification machine learning model assigns a score to customers in the expanded segment.
+The binary classification machine learning model assigns a score to customers in the similar segment.
 The score is based on the similarity to customers in the source segment.

 - Similarity scores below 0.55 are customers the system classified as *not similar* to customers in the source segment
 - Similarity scores between 0.55 – 0.7 are classified as *somewhat similar*